Albert Frey (SS officer): World War II

-On 20 April 1939 he was again promoted to SS-Obersturmführer, and given command of the 9th company of the Leibstandarte, for the Poland Campaign and the Battle of France.
-In November 1940 he took command of the 1st Company SS Division Leibstandarte which he commanded throughout the Balkan Campaign.
+On 20 April 1939, he was again promoted to SS-Obersturmführer, and given command of the 9th company of the Leibstandarte, for the Poland Campaign and the Battle of France.
+In November 1940, he took command of the 1st Company SS Division Leibstandarte which he commanded throughout the Balkan Campaign.
 After the start of Operation Barbarossa he was in July 1941 given command of the 3rd Battalion SS Division Leibstandarte.
-With this battalion he had a decisive impact on the subsequent battle, capturing a bridge over the Mius north of Taganrog.
+With this battalion, he had a decisive impact on the subsequent battle, capturing a bridge over the Mius north of Taganrog.
 The bridge was then attacked by three Russian armored trains.
-Despite severe losses all three armored trains were destroyed.
+Despite severe losses, all three armored trains were destroyed.
 For this action Frey was awarded the German Cross in Gold.
 Frey proved himself again in the fighting at Kharkov through his personal courage and leadership of his battalion.

 On April 20, 1942, he was promoted to SS-Sturmbannführer, and in July 1942 he took over the 1st battalion of the newly established 1st SS Panzer-Grenadier Regiment SS Division Leibstandarte.
-For his achievements during the battle between the Donetz and Dnieper at the beginning of 1943, he was awarded the Knight’s of the Iron Cross, and a short time later he was appointed commander of the 1st SS Panzer Grenadier Regiment.
+For his achievements during the battle between the Donetz and Dnieper at the beginning of 1943, he was awarded the Knight's of the Iron Cross, and a short time later he was appointed commander of the 1st SS Panzer Grenadier Regiment.
 He had a brief deployment in Italy, where he convinced an Italian General it was better to surrender than fight.
 He captured 10,000 prisoners.

 He quickly returned to the Eastern Front for the Battle of Kursk where he commanded a battle group, consisting of his regiment, a Panther tank Battalion, an assault gun Company and an artillery Battalion, which fought in the Kiev region.
-For this successful defense, he received on 27 December 1943 the Oak Leaves to the Knight’s Cross.
-In March 1944 he now a SS Standartenführer was given command of the 1st SS Panzer Division Leibstandarte SS Adolf Hitler and transferred to the area Kamanetz-Podolsk.
+For this successful defense, he received on 27 December 1943 the Oak Leaves to the Knight's Cross.
+In March 1944, he now a SS Standartenführer was given command of the 1st SS Panzer Division Leibstandarte SS Adolf Hitler and transferred to the area Kamanetz-Podolsk.

-In June 1944 the Division was in France for the Battle of Normandy, during which Frey was seriously wounded and had to give up command of the Division.
+In June 1944, the Division was in France for the Battle of Normandy, during which Frey was seriously wounded and had to give up command of the Division.

 Later in August 1944, he became a staff officer in the headquarters of 6th Panzer Army.
-At the end of the war he was a liaison officer to the Gauleiter for the Upper Danube.
+At the end of the war, he was a liaison officer to the Gauleiter for the Upper Danube.
 He subsequently fled abroad so as to escape captivity.

 After the war

 On January 1, 1990, he published his book, Ich wollte die Freiheit.
 Erinnerungen des Kommandeurs des 1.
 Panzergrenadierregiments der ehemaligen Waffen-SS.

 Albert Frey and his wife, Lotte died in the morning of 1 September 2003 in Heilbronn.
-Frey’s wife Liselotte „Lotte“ Hermann (born 8 May 1920, Heilbronn) was very ill.
-He shot his wife under a suicide pact and then he shot himself too.
-Frey lived for 90 years and his wife for 83 years.
+Frey's wife Liselotte "Lotte" Hermann (born 8 May 1920, Heilbronn) was very ill.
+He shot his wife under a suicide pact, and then shot himself.